 To start, you should do a little research on the different industries you can invest in then pick the most opportune one.

 Also, you’ll want to spend more time picking one company that you’re sure will gain you more profit than loss.
+On a related note, you should be aware that you have to report any profit on your tax return because it is a taxable gain.

 As for risk, fundamental analysis is less risky than technical analysis due to the sheer amount of time you spend researching and gaining a detailed understanding of the company and industry you’re investing in.
+On a related note, when it comes to stock market, you can also trade in options which are, as explained here, contracts an investor uses to buy or sell an underlying security for a specified price at a set length of time.

 Should I Use Technical Analysis?